-A previous delineation was conducted in 2009 by URS and 2012 by Panorama Environmental Inc. The 2012 map shows waters of the State.
-Note, that the prior 2013 project had included a groundwater draw component, which is no longer part of the current project.
+A previous delineation was conducted in 2009 by URS Corporation and in 2012 by Panorama Environmental, Inc. The 2012 map shows waters of the State.
+The prior 2013 project had included a groundwater draw component, which is no longer part of the current project.
 It is not known whether a Waste Discharge Requirement permit was drafted by the Water Board at the time.